Shari87/versioned-deployment/README.md

      * **outputs.tf**: File used to output the values of the variables defined in **variables.tf** on the console
 3. **3-application**
    * This folder defines our task definition for our ecs cluster, fargate application and other related services to our flask-python application
+     * **app-prod.config**: This file defines the backend and reads the remote state for layer 2 infrastructure
+     * **app.tf**: This file defines the following resources for our application:
+        * Creating the ECS task definition and resolving template
+        * Creating IAM task and execution role and policy for ECS tasks
+        * Creating security group for ECS service
+        * Creating ALB target group for ECS service
+        * Creating ECS service
+        * Creating ALB listener rule for ECS service
+        * Creating CloudWatch log group for ECS service
 # Installation